Featured in “Driving While Black” documentary film by Steeplechase Films // Ric Burns. Coming soon.

 - “Honorable Mention List,” 2010 predoctoral competition of the Ford Foundation Fellowships Program

-- Conference Scholarship Recipient.
+- Conference, Diversity Scholarship Recipient.
 National Trust for Historic Preservation, Portland, Oregon and Pittsburgh, PA.

 - Inductee, Tau Sigma Delta Honor Society in Architecture and the Allied Arts, Lambda Chapter, University of Southern California.